cmoscardi/cmoscardi.github.io/_posts/2015-10-04-chef-and-google-appengine.markdown

 ## Solution: An Open Source Library!
-We open-sourced the library.
+We open-sourced the code we use to hopefully save other devs this headache.
 It uses version `2.1.0` of `requests` (the last version that [can be used](http://stackoverflow.com/questions/21605328/python-requests-on-google-app-engine-not-working-for-https) on GAE), and the latest PyCrypto (2.6.1 as of this writing).
 It works swimmingly, though only on the actual GAE environment if you don't trust your Chef Server's SSL certificate.

+Check it out [on github](https://github.com/thedataincubator/chef_gae) - you can `pip install chef_gae` as well.
+Pull requests always welcome!